WiseGuru/ccna-definitions-vault/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through.md

 The CCNA *heavily* tests you on your ability to quickly understand subnets and navigate routing tables.
 It doesn't do this with questions like you'll find on [subnetting.org](https://subnetting.org/), but often as part of another question whose primary subject matter is something else.

-To put it simply, being able to *quickly understand* the *scope of a network* with either a *dotted-decimal* or *slash-notation* network or subnet mask is the **most critical skill** needed for the CCNA. *You are not given time* to do the math of subnetting for every question, and most questions will involve subnetting in some form or another.
+To put it simply, being able to *quickly understand* the *scope of a network* with either a *dotted-decimal* or *slash-notation* network or subnet mask is the **most critical skill** needed for the CCNA. *You are not given time* to manually subnet every question, and most questions will involve subnetting in some form or another.

 Below, we'll discuss what I found to be most helpful while studying and taking the test, and what you can do to get better at it.

 >**NOTE**: All the examples below are for *IPv4*, because that's where it's most necessary for the CCNA.
-You can extend the principles to *IPv6*, but it's both a little simpler and more complicated, and it's easier to teach the differences if you already have a firm grasp of IPv4 subnetting.
+You can extend the principles to *IPv6*, and it's easier to learn the differences if you already have a firm grasp of IPv4 subnetting.

 >**ALSO NOTE**: This article will focus on the practical application of subnetting, and won't go into the overarching governing ideas behind them, like [[VLSM]] or [[IPv4 Address Classes|RFC 1918]].

 ## IP Networks 101
 In order to fully understand the following methods, you need to understand how IP addresses and network masks are composed at the bit-level.

-**If you already know what I mean when I say /13 has a bit value of 8, you can click the arrow by the title of this section and skip ahead.**
+If you already know what I mean when I say */13 has a bit value of 8*, [[Subnetting Walk-through#Subnetting Under Pressure|you can click here to skip ahead to the bottom.]]

 >You can also go watch [Jeremy's IT Lab](https://www.youtube.com/watch?v=bQ8sdpGQu8c), which will absolutely do a better and more thorough job of explaining this.
 I won't be offended.